Table of Contents

 9th Circuit: Lien Avoidance Homestead Determined at Time of Bankruptcy Filing

-Liens in bankruptcy don’t usually go away.
-But there are times we bankruptcy lawyers can reduce or avoid liens.
-Then the question becomes this: if someone wants to avoid a judgment lien in bankruptcy, is the homestead exemption the one at the time the lien attached, or at the time of the bankruptcy filing?
+If someone wants to avoid a judgment lien in bankruptcy, is the homestead exemption the one at the time the lien attached, or at the time of the bankruptcy filing?
+The Ninth Circuit Court of Appeals has recently weighed in, and the answer can affect thousands of dollars of liens on your home.

 Why it matters